LENA.ORG Sitemap

 - Why I joined LENA after 25 years in the public school systemLaura Camp, one of LENA’s most recent hires, joined the team after 25 years in public education.
 Read about why she left to join the movement to close the talk gap.

-- With language and social-emotional delays on the rise, here’s one part of the solutionNew data analysis shows that LENA Grow may help boost language and social-emotional Teaching Strategies GOLD® scores.
+- With language and social delays on the rise, here’s one part of the solutionNew data analysis shows that LENA Grow may help boost language and social-emotional Teaching Strategies GOLD® scores.

 - With technology uptake, individual circumstance is everythingA study out of Australia has applied a unified theory of acceptance and use of technology model to LENA, underlining the importance of paying attention to parents’ individual circumstances.